Highly Sensitive Person Test.

 Check if you are a Highly Sensitive Person!

-Enter your details to download a free PDF
+Enter your details to download a free PDF.

-Highly Sensitive Person Test free PDF ebook - What's in it?
+Free HSP test ebook - What's in it?

 The table of contents of our ebook is as follows:

-1. Instructions for completing the test
+1. Instructions for completing the test.

-2. Test templates in three different formats
+2. Test templates in three different formats.

-3. Interpretation of results
+3. Interpretation of results.

-4. Highly Sensitive Person - Frequently Asked Questions (FAQ)
+4. Frequently Asked Questions (FAQ).

-5. Sources of knowledge
+5. Sources of knowledge.

-Highly sensitive child - test
+Highly sensitive child - test for sensory processing sensitivity.

 Our ebook contains a questionnaire for adults.
 Suppose you have a highly sensitive child - a test for your child you will find elsewhere.
 But we will be happy to tell you where you can find it.